Near Roll in Roger Mills County, Oklahoma — The American South (West South Central)

 Additional keywords.
 Oklahoma, gold rush,

 Credits.
 This page was last revised on April 24, 2018.
-This page originally submitted on February 10, 2018, by Lost Americana of Chicago, Illinois.
-This page has been viewed 73 times since then.
+It was originally submitted on February 10, 2018, by Lost Americana of Chicago, Illinois.
+This page has been viewed 119 times since then and 16 times this year.
 Photo 1. submitted on February 10, 2018, by Lost Americana of Chicago, Illinois. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?